Blood orange sorbet without an ice cream machine

 2. Follow one of these three methods for making sorbet.

 Food processor or heavy-duty blender: Pour juice and pulp mixture carefully into two ice cube trays.
 Freeze for three hours, or until solid.
 Use a fork to stab the edge of each frozen cube and slide it into a food processor or blender.
 (This avoids turning over the ice cube tray, which can create a mess.)
 Whir until smooth.
-Spoon into a lidded plastic container (not full to the brim, because it will expand as it finishes freezing) and freeze until firm.
+Spoon into a lidded plastic container (not full to the brim, because it will expand as it finishes freezing), cover the surface of the sorbet with plastic wrap, close with the lid and freeze for at least 12 hours before serving.
 (Photos show results of this method.)

 OR: